 In the PTE Write From Dictation section, the candidate has to type the answer on the computer.
 To increase the accuracy of the answer, you will get a rough scratchpad in your answer sheet.
-Here, candidates can write their answer, again and again, make changes, proofread it numerous time before the final submission.
+Here, candidates can write their answers, again and again, make changes, proofread it numerous times before the final submission.
 This scratchpad is like a blessing in disguise and you should just overlook it.
-Use it at fullest before submitting the answer in the final response box.
+Use it to the fullest before submitting the answer in the final response box.

 The shorthand could be a great friend here

 If you know shorthand then you write easily as the audio play.
 It will help you to capture the exact sentence without wasting more time.
 Once you capture the audio completely, you can type the complete sentence in the final response box.
 Even if you don’t know shorthand, you can create your own short form for some basic words.
 For example, instead of writing ‘today’, you can simply write ‘2day’.
 Similarly, you can create your own short word vocabulary to capture the audio as it plays.

 A final check is always good.
 So, it is suggested to review the final answer before the submission.